homologic/triangulations/scripts/README.md

 minimum triangulation for each signature

 ```
-INSERT INTO minimal_triangulations SELECT DISTINCT ON (signature) * FROM triangulations ORDER BY signature, vertices
+INSERT INTO minimal_triangulations SELECT DISTINCT ON (signature) * FROM triangulations ORDER BY signature, vertices;
 ```

 Remove combinatorially isomorphic triangulations by running `triangulation_bookkeeping_minimal.pl`, and output sorted by type using `triangulation_bookkeeping_output.pl`